thomaswening/NotePadClone/README.md

 #### Planned features
 - *Unit tests!
 Because, let's be neat and tidy.*
 - More items on the menu bar, e.g. 'Edit', 'View', 'Settings', ...
-- Toggle to switch between bright and dark theme.
 - Tabs to open several files in the same window.
 - Functionality that keeps the last open documents if they have not yet been saved before the window is closed.
 - Autosave feature.